OffchainLabs/community-helm-charts/charts/das/README.md

 `data-availability.rest-aggregator.sync-to-storage.eager-lower-bound-block` | uint             when eagerly syncing, start indexing forward from this L1 block.
 Only used if there is no sync state | None
 `data-availability.rest-aggregator.sync-to-storage.ignore-write-errors` | log only on failures to write when syncing; otherwise treat it as an error | `true`
 `data-availability.rest-aggregator.sync-to-storage.parent-chain-blocks-per-read` | uint        when eagerly syncing, max l1 blocks to read per poll | `100`
-`data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                period to retain synced data (defaults to forever) | `2562047h47m16.854775807s`
+`data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                period to request storage to retain synced data | `504h0m0s`
 `data-availability.rest-aggregator.sync-to-storage.state-dir` | string                         directory to store the sync state in, ie the block number currently synced up to, so that we don't sync from scratch each time | None
+`data-availability.rest-aggregator.sync-to-storage.sync-expired-data` | sync even data that is expired; needed for mirror configuration | `true`
 `data-availability.rest-aggregator.urls` | strings                                             list of URLs including 'http://' or 'https://' prefixes and port numbers to REST DAS endpoints; additive with the online-url-list option | None
 `data-availability.rest-aggregator.wait-before-try-next` | duration                            time to wait until trying the next set of REST endpoints while waiting for a response; the next set of REST endpoints is determined by the strategy selected | `2s`
 `data-availability.s3-storage.access-key` | string                                             S3 access key | None